Overview

 This article provides a instructions on how to configure UH email accounts for third-party email clients.

-Recommended: Logging into Email Client Using OAuth 2.0
+Configuring an Email Client Using OAuth 2.0 (Recommended)

-UH ITS recommends that you use this method if your email client supports it.
+UH ITS recommends that you use OAuth 2.0 authentication if your email client supports it.

-- If you are using Microsoft Outlook Classic on Windows, you may choose to use Google Workspace Sync for Microsoft Outlook (GWSMO) to sign in and set up your account: https://tools.google.com/dlpage/gssmo
+- If you are using Microsoft Outlook Classic on Windows, you may choose to use Google Workspace Sync for Microsoft Outlook (GWSMO) to sign in and set up your account: https://tools.google.com/dlpage/gssmo.
+GWSMO provides additional functionality to Microsoft Outlook users, including the synchronization of your Google Calendar and Contacts.

 - If you are using a smartphone, UH ITS recommends that you use the Gmail App, available through the App Store (iOS/iPadOS) or Play Store (Android)